MSDC Webinar Series

 Previous Webinars:

-Want to see more amazing wooden boats in-person?
-Visit the Muskoka Discovery Centre and the Murray Walker Grace & Speed Boathouse for North America’s largest collection of in-water antique and classic boats!
+To see more wooden boats in person, visit the Muskoka Discovery Centre and the Grace & Speed Boathouse, home to North America’s largest in-water collection of antique and classic boats.

 Episode Recordings